 If you don't already have hedgehogs visiting your garden, you can try to encourage them in several ways (see below).

 Please see our tips and advice here.

 Yes, we are registered with the Charity Commission and our registration number is 1175171.

 We receive no government funding so rely on donations from members of the public to continue to run.

 Unfortunately not.
 We are a small centre and we don’t have veterinary services on site, so work experience placements and internships are not something we can offer at this time.

 We have a limited number of volunteering opportunities, and all volunteers must be aged 18 or over.
-Any opportunities we do have will be advertised on our Volunteering page and our Facebook page.
+Any opportunities we do have will be advertised on our Volunteering page and/or our Facebook page.

 Yes!
 We have lots of suggestions here.

-We have two drop-off points: Pet Doctors in Soham and Simpsons Garden Centre in Fordham.
-You can take any items in there and let the staff know they are for us and they will be passed on.
+You are welcome to drop items off at Pet Doctors in Soham.
+You can take any supplies in there and let the staff know they are for us and they will be passed on.
 Please do leave a note with your contact details so that we can acknowledge them and thank you.
-If you are not able to get to Soham/Fordham, please email us on email@example.com.
+If you are not able to get to Soham, please email us on firstname.lastname@example.org.